jonathankopp/Thorfinn-Cookbook/README.md

 <h3>Cookbooks being curated</h3>

-- Using Throfinn to create an in-memory vecdb
 - Using Throfinn to interface with a vecDB like Milvus
+- Using Throfinn's search algorithms to outperform general "cosine_similarity" based searching
 - Using Thorfinn to compress Token size of context for in-context learning
-- Using Throfinn's search algorithms to outperform general "cosine_similarity" based searching

 Reach out to jonathan.koppelm@gmail.com for a valid token to use Thorfinn today!
 Also, reach out if you would like to help develop Thorfinn